 - Integrity Would processing the payments without an adequate explanation or supporting documentation be seen as honest and fair?
-Would it be considered legal and acceptable to taxation authorities? - Objectivity How will Alex demonstrate his objectivity, actual or perceived, from the CEO? - Professional competence and due care Would allowing the expense payments to be processed without adequate explanation and supporting documentation be seen as acting with due skill, care and diligence? - Professional behaviour How should Alex proceed so as not to discredit himself?
+Would it be considered legal and acceptable to taxation authorities? - Objectivity How will the Kylie demonstrate her objectivity, actual or perceived, from the CEO? - Professional competence and due care Would allowing the expense payments to be processed without adequate explanation and supporting documentation be seen as acting with due skill, care and diligence? - Professional behaviour How should Kylie proceed so as not to discredit herself?